Global growth forecast lowered for the first time since July 2016

 If the trade war between the US and China continues, it could take a significant bite out of global growth, according to the fund.

 It estimates global output could fall by more than 0.8 percent in 2020 and remain 0.4 percent below its trend line over the long term, in a scenario where President Donald Trump follows through on all his threats, including global duties on cars.

 Output could fall by more than 1.6 percent in China and over 0.9 percent in the U.S. next year, according to the IMF’s models.

 “There are a few ways that this news can be digested.
-One is to accept that expecting global growth at a rate of 3.7% in comparison to 3.9% still represents a healthy pace of growth when you consider the severe turbulence that the global economy has faced over the past 10 years,” said Jameel Ahmad, Global Head of Currency Strategy & Market Research at brokerage firm, FXTM.
+One is to accept that expecting global growth at a rate of 3.7 percent in comparison to 3.9 percent still represents a healthy pace of growth when you consider the severe turbulence that the global economy has faced over the past 10 years,” said Jameel Ahmad, Global Head of Currency Strategy & Market Research at brokerage firm, FXTM.

 But on the other side, there are concerning comments from the IMF that a combination of trade tensions and stress in emerging markets is behind the modest downgrade in growth expectations, along with even more worrying comments that the IMF is concerned that global growth might have plateaued, indicates to a degree that there are also reasons for investors to be uneasy about the IMF downgrade.

 “For one, the comment that global growth might have plateaued indicates to a degree that current growth rates are as good as the global economy will get.
-This means that any optimism global growth could peak above 4% over the next few years is ambitious at best,” Ahmad added.
+This means that any optimism global growth could peak above 4 percent over the next few years is ambitious at best,” Ahmad added.